shakir-mairaj/Cypress-Web-Automation/README.md

 •	The test files are called spec files in cypress
 •	To create spec file in cypress—create spec file and save.

+**SYNTAX**
+•	We can create spec file from VS code as well by creating a new file with extension cy.js eg: mytest.cy.js
+•	These 2 are the syntax for writing and executing test cases:

+•

+•	We can use arrow function => or we can use function keyword

+•	Spec file(cy.js)describe blocks(test suite)it blocks(tests)

+•	To run cypress tests—enter command npx cypress run (It will run all spec files)

+•	To run particular file enter npx cypress run  --spec –filenameandpath –headed

+•	To run in particular browser enter command npx cypress run  --browser chrome

+•	 Add ///<reference types="Cypress" />   in commands.js file to add cypress library in all scripts by default

+**LOCATORS**

+•	Locators supported are: CSS and xPath

+•	cy.get(CSS Locator)

+•	CSS Selector:

+•	tag id

+•	tag class

+•	tag attribute

+•	tag class attribute
+# tag is optional
+•	tag #id
+•	tag.class
+•	tag[attribute=’value’]
+•	tag.class[attribute=’value’]
+•
+xPath:
+	To use xpath, install xpath plugin using command in terminal: npm install -D @cypress/xpath
+	Add /// <reference types="@cypress/xpath" />
+	Add require('@cypress/xpath') in e2e.js
+•	cy.xpath(Xpath)
+•	cy.xpath(xpath).xpath(xpath) – chained xpath

 **End To End Testing**
 1. Introduction and setting up environment
 2. Write and Run tests in Cypress